AVEVA/CONNECT-data-services-developer-docs/content/communities/community-add-users.md

 uid: community-add-users
 ---

-# Add members to a community
+# Add users to a community

-The `Community Details` page lets you add and delete user who hold membership in a community.
-You can only add users to the community from your own tenant.
+The `Community Details` page lets you add users from your tenant as [Community Members](xref:ccRoles#community-member-role-preview).
+You can only add users from your own tenant.
 Each tenant manages its own community membership.

-When you add a user to the community, they are assigned the [Community Member](xref:ccRoles#community-member-role-preview) role within the scope of the community.
-This role lets the user view the community.
+When you add a user to the community, they are assigned the Community Member role, which lets them view both the community and the data streams shared by other tenants within the community.

 ## Prerequisites

-You must have community administration permissions to add members to a community.
+To add users as Community Members, you must be assigned [community administrator permissions](xref:ccRoles#community-administrators-preview).

 ## To add members to a community